FREQUENTLY ASKED QUESTIONS

 While the women gain economic benefit, every dollar of profits gets re-invested into their villages.
 The profits are carefully managed by Mekong Plus (NGO) and its partners and invested in community development initiatives such as micro financing, education scholarships and environmental/agricultural programs.
 A few examples can be seen on the website: http://www.mekongplus.org/en/help/what-it-costs.html .
 There are numerous personal stories (http://www.mekongplus.org/en/publications/short-stories.html) as well as videos depicting all the activities (http://www.mekongplus.org/en/publications/videos.html).

 The projects are strongly based on people’s participation.
 The impact is huge, the costs are low, and the people can proudly say: “We did it ourselves”.
-See a few impressive figures about the impact: http://www.mekongplus.org/en/mission/figures.html
+See a few impressive figures on the pages https://mekongplus.org/en/actions-2/

 How many sustainable jobs has Mekong Quilts created so far?

-About over 200 women are employed full time.
+About 100 women are employed.
 We aim at increasing this number, depending on sales.
 When we have special orders this number can increase.
-Each person supports another 4 on average, thus indirectly over 1000 people.
+Each person supports another 4 on average, thus indirectly another 400 people.